meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Resolved wp_editor bug when sorting
+Resolved display issue with tickers using external fonts